timbertson/paragram/doc/processes.rst

 a process need not protect its internals with a lock or any other thread-safety measures.

-It also means that messages should be considered to be immediate - they can be queued for an arbitrary amount of time, depending on how busy the receiving process is.
-Because of this, you should make sure that your process blocks indefinitely - that means messages will *never* be delivered, including termination messages - and then your app won't shut down.
+It also means that messages should not be considered to be immediate - they can be queued for an arbitrary amount of time, depending on how busy the receiving process is.
+Because of this, you should make sure that your process never blocks indefinitely - if you do, messages will *never* be delivered, including termination messages - and then your app won't shut down.

 As an implementation detail, a paragram process can either be implemented as a